Does Your Work Matter?

 The OTMR approach we outlined above creates a win-win that allows teams to do more work without sacrificing the safety and reliability of the electrical grid.
 And it prevents incumbent attachers from introducing friction for competition's sake.
 But there’s another perspective to consider— that of the pole owners.

-Joint use management portals are the best option for managing the headaches of joint use.
+Joint use management portals are the best option for pole owners to manage the headaches of joint use.

-We have decades of experience solving the toughest challenges of joint use, both firsthand for a major utility and by supporting software customers across the country.
+We've spent the last couple of decades solving the toughest challenges of joint use, both firsthand for a major utility and by supporting software customers across the country.
 Here's what we've learned and built along the way:

 Fully-Administered Standards

-The most important priority of a joint use department is to ensure that telecom attachments don't jeopardize the safety or reliability of the grid.
-Pole owners honor this priority through every step in the pole attachments process, from setting up initial agreements to post-construction inspections and attachment audits.
+Joint use departments are first concerned with the safety and reliability of the grid.
+Pole owners honor this priority in every step of the pole attachments process, from setting up initial agreements to post-construction inspections and attachment audits.

 Attachers would love to steer the process toward an approach that fits their design workflow and timelines—and the FCC is working to make OTMR an option for certain types of work.
 But as pole owners, these expectations often distract from safety and reliability.